ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 <info-box hint>
 	<strong>CKEditor 4 reaches its End of Life (EOL) in June 2023</strong>.
 From then on, it will receive no more updates, new features, bug fixes, and most importantly, security patches.

 	If you have an active CKEditor 4 subscription and need help, you can contact [our support team](https://ckeditor.com/contact/).
-If you are not ready to migrate yet, for a limited time we are offering a paid [Extended Support Model](https://ckeditor.com/ckeditor-4-support/) that will protect you against security vulnerabilities and/or breaking third-party API changes.
+If you are not ready to migrate yet, for a limited time we are offering a paid <strong>Extended Support Model</strong> that will protect you against security vulnerabilities and/or breaking third-party API changes.
 </info-box>

 When compared to its predecessor, CKEditor 5 should be considered **a totally new editor**.
 Every single aspect of it was redesigned &mdash; from installation, to integration, to features, to its data model, and finally to its API.